-- 7. required by a student in need of alternative format materials to participate and progress in or her selected courses are made available to the student in a his n accessible format. - 8.
+- 7. Consultation with the school librarian to make sure that specific library resources required by a student in need of alternative format materials to participate and progress in his or her selected courses are made available to the student in a n accessible format. - 8.
 Timely request of state assessments in alternative format.